marcotoronto/rdm-test/content/03_create_readme.md

 ## Template

 We have created an example of a README for the project we looked at earlier.
 This sample file was designed to capture academic research projects.
 There are other templates available for other types of projects (software, data science, etc.).
-**NOTE: The contents in the example template <u>made up</u> for educational purposes, they do not reflect what the real study had in mind.**
+**NOTE: The contents in the example template <u>made up</u> for educational purposes, do not reflect what the real study had in mind.**

 Now, let's practice what we just learned.

 Please <a download href="exercise_files/UBC_README.txt" target="_blank"> download this README example </a>.
 This file was designed to capture academic research projects and uses the project we looked at earlier for the contents.
 There are other templates available for other types of projects (software, data science, etc.).

-What are some things that you have noticed that may be specific to academic reserach?
-What are some things you would include if this was a software project?
+What are some things that you have noticed that may be specific to academic research?
+What are some things you would include if this were a software project?

 <br>